 If you have failed a controlled substance test and want to get back to work, it pays to arm yourself with the right resources.
 At American River Wellness, we help drivers and employers better understand the DOT’s return to duty process.

-If you need assistance, reach out to us to learn more about the RTD process.
+If you need assistance, reach out to us to learn more about the RTD process & the specifics of the return to duty process for flight crews, truck drivers, and mariners here.